 The Sony X85J uses direct (DC) dimming to dim the backlight.
 Like the Sony X850G, there's some noise at very low backlight levels, but this isn't noticeable at all, and the backlight never turns completely off.
-This is different from the Sony X90J, which uses Pulse-Width Modulation (PWM) to dim the backlight.
-PWM can bother some people, as it can cause eye fatigue and/or headaches.
+It's different from the Sony X90J, which uses Pulse-Width Modulation (PWM) to dim the backlight.
+PWM can bother some people, as it can cause eye fatigue or headaches.

 This TV has an optional backlight strobing feature, commonly known as black frame insertion (BFI), that can reduce the amount of persistence blur.
 Like the Sony X90J, it can only flicker at 120Hz, which can cause duplications when watching 60Hz content.
-Note that our scoring is based only on the refresh rates that support Black Frame Insertion, and do not reflect how effective it is.
+Note that our scoring is based only on the refresh rates that support BFI and don't reflect how effective it is.

 The Sony X85J has an optional motion interpolation feature that can improve the appearance of lower frame-rate content.
 Subjectively, it seems to perform well, but we did notice some artifacts in busier scenes.

 Due to the fast response time of this TV, there is some noticeable stutter when watching movies.
-This is mainly noticeable in slow panning shots.
+It's mainly noticeable in slow panning shots.
 If stutter bothers you, enabling motion interpolation can help to reduce it, but this can introduce the soap opera effect, which some people don't like.

 The Sony X85J has outstanding low input lag, which is especially important when gaming or for use as a PC monitor.
-Overall, it's a tiny bit slower than the Hisense U8G but a bit faster than the Sony X90J.
-The input lag outside of 'Game Mode' or with motion interpolation is significantly lower than the Sony X90J, though we're not sure why.
+It's a tiny bit slower than the Hisense U8G but a bit faster than the Sony X90J.

 The Sony X85J has two HDMI 2.1 ports.
-Unfortunately, one of these is also the eARC port, so if you're planning to connect a home theater system, you'll only be able to connect one HDMI 2.1 device directly to your TV.
+Unfortunately, one of these is also the eARC port, so if you're planning to connect a home theater system, you'll only be able to take full advantage of one HDMI 2.1 source.

 The Sony X85J has a decent frequency response.
 Like most TVs, the low-frequency extension (LFE) is high, as it can't produce any deep thump or rumble.
 Above the LFE, the frequency response is very balanced, resulting in clear dialogue.
 It can get very loud, but there's a bit of pumping at max volume.

-Decent distortion performance.
+This TV has decent distortion performance.
 At lower volumes, there's very little total distortion, but it increases drastically at max volume.
 This varies between content, though, and not everyone will even notice it.